Tips to Take Your Kid Mountain Biking

-woom bikes are designed to go far beyond the boundaries of asphalt and concrete.
+Your child has mastered pedaling and balance and now they are starting to feel more adventurous.
+What's next?
 Off-road riding is a fun way to change up routines, add entertaining scenery, and get out into nature.
 It’s also a way to improve bike handling skills, increasing young riders’ safety and confidence anywhere they want to ride—whether it’s on or off the pavement.

-You can begin taking kids out on the trail on the woom 1 or woom 1 Plus balance bikes, but woom 2 riders are at an especially good stage to gradually introduce dirt and gravel surfaces.
+You can begin taking kids out on the trail as early as on the woom 1 or woom 1 Plus balance bikes, but woom 2 riders are at an especially good stage to gradually introduce dirt and gravel surfaces.

 Where to Start